Azure/bicep-registry-modules/avm/res/digital-twins/digital-twins-instance/README.md

 </details>
 <p>

-### Example 3: _Using large parameter set_
+### Example 3: _Using private endpoint parameter set_

-This instance deploys the module with most of its features enabled.
+This instance deploys the module with idempotancy tests for private endpoints.

 <details>